Nicca42/contribution-paths/README.md

 Clearly set expectations and clearly defined accountability are, in combination, the keystone that makes Contribution Paths work.
 These metrics need to be objective and publicly verifiable.
 There also need to be structures for non-`maintainers` to be able to challenge the `maintainers` tracking.

 * [ ] **_Activity minimums_**: Have clear and objective measurements for activity minimums.
 Activity minimums look like: minimum number of messages, number of tickets solved, rating from tickets solved, number of competed tasks, community calls joined, etc. Any quality minimums need to also meet this publicly verifiable criteria, for example: ratings from end users, views or engagement on content, etc. While some of these metrics will not be sybil resistant, you should try balance this with diversity of metric rather than avoiding game-able metrics.
+* [ ] **_Community engagement_**: Contributors should be expected to engage with the community beyond the path community.
+This does not have to be a requirement, but setting this as an expectation helps build a stronger community.

 ### Rewards & incentives

 Reward systems do not have to be simple, but they need to be understandable and transparent.
 Rather under-promise and over deliver here, under-delivering will destroy trust with contributors in a way that is quite difficult to recover from.

 * [ ] **_Rewards_**: A clear reward & incentive structure.
 Contributors should be able to gauge how they will be rewarded depending on their engagement.
 Expectations should be clear: is there a guaranteed reward for a certain amount or contributions?
 Does a specific role come with guarantees? etc.
+* [ ] **_Incentives_**: Incentives work well for onboarding new contributors, or for completing projects with a tighter timeline or narrow scope.

 Point systems can work quite well, i.e: each task is `x points`, every `y period` `z tokens` will be distributed between all points collected in `y period`.